equalsraf/vim-qt/README.md

 with ten fingers can work very fast.
 Additionally, function keys can be defined by the user, and the mouse can be used.

-Vim runs under Amiga DOS, MS-DOS, MS-Windows (95, 98, Me, NT, 2000, XP, Vista, 7), Atari MiNT, Macintosh, BeOS, VMS, RISC OS, OS/2 and almost all flavours of UNIX.
+Vim runs under MS-DOS, MS-Windows (NT, 2000, XP, Vista, 7, 8, 10), Macintosh,
+VMS and almost all flavours of UNIX.
 Porting to other systems should not be very difficult.
+Older versions of Vim run on MS-Windows 95/98/Me, Amiga DOS, Atari MiNT, BeOS, RISC OS and OS/2.
+These are no longer maintained.

 ## Distribution ##

+You can often use your favorite package manager to install Vim.
+On Mac and Linux a small version of Vim is pre-installed, you still need to install Vim if you want more features.

 There are separate distributions for Unix, PC, Amiga and some other systems.
 This `README.md` file comes with the runtime archive.
 It includes the